air source heat pump installation

 In the UK, homeowners can receive up to £7,500 towards installing an air-to-water heat pump through the Boiler Upgrade Scheme, with additional region-specific programs available.
 This provides significant financial incentives for heat pump installations.

-How long does it take to recuperate the installation costs of a heat pump?
+How long does it take to payback the installation costs of a heat pump?

 Name *